cncoulter/cncoulter.github.io/_posts/2020-08-05-A11y-Adventures.md

 #### Reference

+* [A11y Coffee](https://a11y.coffee/): Probably your best starting place for learning about web accessibility
 * [The A11y Project](https://a11yproject.com/): A tremendous site filled great resources and digestible and up-to-date posts about web accessibility
 * [WebAIM (Accessibility in Mind)](https://webaim.org/): A great general-purpose resource site for web accessibility.
 WebAIM is a non-profit organization based at the Center for Persons with Disabilities at Utah State University
 * [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/) from WebAIM: A powerful tool to easily and quickly evaluate a webpage's accessibility